coateshl/Metrics-Toolkit/README.md

 #### :star: Issues

 Issues are a great way to for you to communicate your suggestions and see what we've already identied for discussion or enhancements.
-They’re kind of like email for Github.:rainbow::envelope:
+They’re kind of like email for Github.

 * To view or create an issue, [click on the **Issues** tab](https://github.com/Metrics-Toolkit/Metrics-Toolkit/issues) at the top of the repository.
   *  Browse the open issues.
 If there's an exisitng issue that is related to your idea, feel free to add a comment. *Hint:  Click on the Issue title to view its details and comment*